COVID-19 (Novel Coronavirus) agency guidance

 The Government Health and Safety Lead has developed some agency resources to support you to manage working from home and mental health during Covid-19.
 See below links.

-The GHSL developed a simple, practical resource for agencies to share with managers and workers when working from home during Covid-19.
+The GHSL developed a simple, practical resource for agencies to share with managers and workers when working from home at short notice during Covid-19.

 A simple, practical guide that includes how agencies, managers and workers can manage mental health risks associated with COVID-19.